Kids love camping, so there's no need to be afraid of camping with kids.

 - Avoid having to need an electric supply when camping (known as an Electric Hook-Up, or EHU).
 You can have great camps without EHU.
 If you become dependent on EHU, you will miss out on some fantastic family experiences, and some great sites don't have EHU in their best pitches.
 EHU also makes camping more expensive.

-Through this guide and website, you’ll find plenty of tips to help you camp ‘the right way’.
+This guide and website will offer plenty of tips to help you camp 'the right way'.

 It's not just good for the kids; it's good for you too

 Involve your child in activities and jobs around the camp.
 Teach them how to build a campfire.
 Get them to help build a shelter.
 Let them help with the cooking.

 Camping is relatively cheap too.
-Once you’ve invested in some gear, you can visit and stay in all sorts of places around the country for a lot cheaper than putting your family up in a B&B.
+Once you've invested in some gear, you can visit and stay in all sorts of places around the country for much cheaper than putting your family up in a B&B.

 Here are a couple of videos to show you what we mean.